Hippocampus

 cardiovascular system, releasing several

-neuroendocrine hormones and is also closely associated
+neuroendocrine hormones and is also closely

 with glands like the pituitary and

 thyroid gland.
-The Hypothalamus is located at the bottom
+The Hypothalamus is located at

 surface of the brain lying on the